isabella232/partner-center-pr.nl-nl/partner-center/announcements/2021-september.md

 ### <a name="impacted-audience"></a>Beïnvloede doelgroep

-Indirecte providers en directe factuurpartners die op licenties gebaseerde services in het Cloud Solution Provider af.
+Indirecte providers en partners voor directe factuur die op licenties gebaseerde services in het Cloud Solution Provider leveren.

 ### <a name="details"></a>Details